wokast/RePrimAnd/_sources/eos_barotr_files.rst.txt

 system the returned EOS object should employ.
 In the example above, we use :math:`G=c=M_\odot=1`.

+For testing purposes, the library comes with some example EOS files:
+Files named
+`EOS/*_Read_PP.eos.h5` are some of the analytic (not tabulated) piecewise polytropic EOS from :footcite:p:`Read:2009:124032`.
-This version of the library comes with one example file `EOS/MS1_PP.eos.h5`, which is a tabulated EOS created from a piecewise polytropic approximation of the `MS1` EOS.
+The file `EOS/MS1_PP.eos.h5` is a tabulated EOS created from a piecewise polytropic approximation of the `MS1` EOS.

 Creating EOS Files
 ------------------